renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 ##Here are some examples with syntax:

 ## 1. SELECT Statement
-   This SQL statement reads the data from the SQL database and shows it as the output to the database user.
+   This docs.SQL statement reads the data from the docs.SQL database and shows it as the output to the database user.

 Syntax of SELECT Statement:
 ```